Updated June 12, 2023

 Budgets should be planned systematically and should involve accurate estimation, budgeting, and be controlling of funds.
 These are very important as decisions are based on the cost factor.
 How you handle your project’s budget will determine how the business will perform.
 While performing project costing, you will need to take into account all the different variations and alternatives that come your way and include them in the final budget.
-Adding buffers can be beneficial in some case, but can be inaccurate in some.
+Adding buffers can be beneficial in some cases but can be inaccurate in some.
 This is a pure judgment call and involves experience with their project management techniques.
 This also requires the project manager to take into account the aftermaths of putting up a formidable forecasting number.

 - Q15.
 When a project lags behind schedule, do you get together with your team and put measures in place to get things back on track or do you start the blame game?

 - Q16.
 Do you slate timelines for your team members for their project tasks and help them coordinate effectively with others, to fulfill their needs?

 What you need to do: As mentioned above in the Scope Management section, it’s pretty easy for the scope to stretch and the schedule to go off-track.
 This can be a delay to the project, shifting the schedule tremendously.
 This can have adverse effects on the costing made on the project and can burn out the resources as well.

 - Q17.
-As project management techniques dictate, do you keep all project stakeholders updated about the proceedings of the project with regular meetings and appropriate distribution all performance and status reports and project documents?
+As project management techniques dictate, do you keep all project stakeholders updated about the proceedings of the project with regular meetings and appropriate distribution of all performance and status reports and project documents?